z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 * A constant must not exceed 2G-1.
 * A literal or label must be 4 bytes and must not exceed 2G-1.

-> [!NOTE]
-> **LENGTH/FLENGTH Notes:**
+**LENGTH/FLENGTH Notes:**
-> If either is not a label then:
+* If either is not a label then:
-> * If INTO is specified, then the length received is the implied length of INTO.
+  * If INTO is specified, then the length received is the implied length of INTO.
->   This may raise the LENGERR condition if the data length is larger.
+    * This may raise the LENGERR condition if the data length is larger.
-> * If SET is specified, the complete record is returned and LENGERR cannot occur.
+  * If SET is specified, the complete record is returned and LENGERR cannot occur.
->
-> If either is a label then:
+* If either is a label then:
-> * If INTO or SET is specified, then it specifies the maximum data length that can be received.
+  * If INTO or SET is specified, then it specifies the maximum data length that can be received.
->   LENGERR can be raised if the data length is larger.
+    * LENGERR can be raised if the data length is larger.
 The true data length is returned in label.

 ##### REQID